IAIK/ZombieLoad/README.md

 Variant 2 does not require privileges but it only works on Windows.

 ##### Run
-Run the attacker on one hyperthread: `taskset -c 3 ./leak`.
+Run the attacker on one hyperthread: `start /affinity 3 \.leak.exe`.
 It takes a while (up to 1 minute) until the leakage starts, as the PoC has to wait for Windows to collect information about the memory used by the PoC.
 Starting a different program which uses memory (e.g., a browser) sometimes reduces the waiting time.

 ## Victim Applications